 This week is Alcohol Awareness Week, led by Alcohol Change UK, at the British Liver Trust we are highlighting the harm that alcohol can do to the liver and how to make informed choices about our drinking to ensure our livers stay healthy.

+Alcohol is the leading cause of liver disease in adults in the UK.
 One in five of us are currently drinking alcohol in a way that could cause liver damage.
 There is a common myth that only ‘alcoholics’ develop alcohol-related liver disease, but even regularly drinking above the guideline amounts can put you at risk.

 While the liver has the amazing ability to repair itself, just like an elastic band, it can only take so much damage from regularly drinking too much alcohol.
-In the process of alcohol being broken-down by the liver, harmful chemicals are released that can damage your liver cells.
+In the process of alcohol being broken down by the liver, harmful chemicals are released that can damage your liver cells.
 This causes the scarring (fibrosis) which if not treated in time leads to cirrhosis.

 In the early stages of alcohol-related liver disease there are often no symptoms, so discovering liver damage at an early stage allows you to make decisions that will help your liver to recover.